 Ms. Gunson conducted an updated Kernel Density Analysis that indicates AVC numbers over time and space (Figure 5).
-Locations of the 19 wildlife crossing structures and the names of key areas with high AVC concentrations are included.
-This analysis will continue and will include the locations of wildlife exclusion fencing.
+Wildlife crossing structure type, location, date installed, wildlife fencing, and the names of key areas with high AVC concentrations are indicated.
+This analysis will continue.